marko-knoebl/slides/sections/git/30-remote-en.md

 git push -u origin master
 ```

-The above command copies the the changes in the local _master_ branch to a newly created remote _master_ branch.
+The above command copies the the commits in the local _master_ branch to a newly created remote _master_ branch.

 ## Publishing commits to a known branch